Keeping filling in cinnamon rolls: Introduction

 2. How can I keep the filling from oozing out during baking?

-To prevent oozing, make sure to spread the filling evenly over the dough, leaving a small border along the edges.
+To prevent oozing and master how do you get fillings to stay in cinnamon rolls, make sure to spread the filling evenly over the dough, leaving a small border along the edges.
 Roll the dough tightly, and use a light coating of egg wash on the edges to seal the roll.
-Chilling the rolls before baking can also help the filling stay in place.
+Chilling the rolls before baking can also help the filling stay in place and ensure a perfect outcome.

 3. Should I use softened or melted butter for the filling?